Docs

 service_unavailable, dependency_unavailableYes, with backoffSame as internal.
 These indicate transient upstream problems.

-Every response carries an X-Correlation-Id header.
-When you surface errors to a user or log them for ops, capture the correlation id.
-On our side it joins the request to the audit log and any upstream traces.
-Support requests that include the correlation id resolve significantly faster.
+Every response carries an X-Request-Id header.
+When you surface errors to a user or log them for ops, capture it.
+On our side it lands in platform_audit_log.correlation_id, which joins the request to the audit log and any upstream traces.
+Support requests that include the request id resolve significantly faster.

 See also